a-maryam/a-maryam/README.md

 I'm a software engineer focused on backend engineering.

 I'm currently working on:
-- Redis-inspired in-memory key-value store in C
+- a redis-inspired in-memory key-value store in C

 Interested in:
 - systems programming
 - backend infrastructure
 - programming language theory: at a very basic level.
-I just think that lambda calculus / church encoding is neat!

 <!--
 **a-maryam/a-maryam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.